cookiebar__infos

 Dassault Aviation, though formally dating from the post WWII era, originated in WWI with Marcel Dassault’s creation of the Éclair propeller, fitted on SPAD fighters and noticeably improving performance.

 Thus began a heritage of precision, performance, and even beauty, which was always considered when designing a new aircraft.
 The first business jet from Dassault, the Falcon 20, flew in 1963 and entered service in 1965.
-The company set up a formal service organization with the formation of EFS, now DFS, two years later, dedicated to providing complete and exception service support for the new business jet line.
+The company set up a formal service organization with the formation of EFS, now DFS, two years later, dedicated to providing complete and exceptional service support for the new business jet line.

 DFS Le Bourget is the largest Falcon service center in Europe, capable of handling 25 Falcons at once.
 That is large and comprehensive by anyone’s standards.
 And yet service is highly personalized.